atcs-wang/inventory-webapp-06-first-deployment/README.md

 The landscape of cloud services for web app deployment is changing constantly, and the options can be overwhelming, especially for first-time app developers.

 At the time of this tutorial's publishing, we would recommend using [railway.app](https://railway.app) for your first deployment.
 It sports:
-1. A credit-card-less free tier
+1. A credit-card-less starter tier
 2. Beginner-friendly online dashboard
 3. Easy integration with Github, with auto-deployment on new commits
 4. Native support for MySQL database instances (and some other database types too)
 5. Relatively succinct documentation

-Railway's free-tier has limit of 500 hrs/month operation which would require some judicious "turning" off of your app to last the month.
-(Unchecked, you'll run out of hours after ~3 weeks of uptime).
-If you're willing to add your credit card to your account, you can fairly affordably remove the limit, paying for whatever amount of compute power / runtime that you need.
+Railway's free-tier has an initial $5 credit, which when used up requires an upgrade to a paid subscription with a credit card.
+If you're willing to add your credit card to your account, the cost for a subscription is $5 a month, plus paying for whatever amount of compute power / runtime that you need beyond that.

 We will not provide detailed instructions on using Railway here, but here are the general steps you should take:
 1. Create an account on [railway.app](https://railway.app); the most convenient is to use your Github account as your login.